firebird631/siis/doc/cli.md

 #### Performance/resume view ####

-This display sums of the differents trades per market and the total for the current strategy, accessible throught the Shift+P shortcut.
+This display sums of the differents trades per market and the total for the current strategy, accessible through the Shift+P shortcut.

 The current displayed strategy/appliance can be switched using the Shift+Page-Up/Page-Down shortcuts.